kaisucode/toffeeblr-frontend/README.md

 - [ ] If not signed in, dont show all the follow buttons
 - [ ] Show edit button and hide like button if it's your own post

+## Provisionary tasks
 - [ ] Hover showing recent posts of a user
 - [ ] Sidebar user profile
 - [ ] Lazy loading / pagination requests
 - [ ] Searchbar
 - [ ] Notifications
 - [ ] Messaging??

+## Bugs
+- [ ] Like status not showing on user liked page posts
+- [ ] Don't show follow if on users' own page
+- [ ] Determine which ones are two-way follows for the followers list
+- [ ] Refresh feed and explore page each time their nav buttons are clicked
+- [ ] Refresh on new post creation

 ## Redux should store
 - username & token